 - Kid-friendly tools to help with schoolwork like Explora, HelpNow, World Almanac Kids, Infobase, and Tumblebooks

-- Resources for consumers and investment such as Morningstar, Consumer Reports, and Chilton
+- Resources for consumers and investments such as Morningstar, Consumer Reports, and Chilton

 - Research databases like Academic Search Premier, Gale Virtual Reference, ERIC, and Business Source Elite

 If you ever need assistance with finding the right digital resource, or learning how to navigate one, our Librarians are here to help you!
-You an Ask a Librarian via this form, or send an email to firstname.lastname@example.org.
+You can Ask a Librarian via this form or send an email to firstname.lastname@example.org.

 Directions to the library.

 From Rt.
 287 North: Take exit 36A for Morris Ave/CR-510 East.
 Travel on Rt.
 510/Columbia Turnpike for approximately 4 miles.
 Turn right on Ridgedale Ave.
 At 2nd traffic light turn right into Municipal Complex (opposite Briarwood Rd).
 The Library is located directly behind the gazebo.